serving finishing

 Our Services

-solutions for your needs
+for your needs

 Deburring is a process to eliminate sharp edges and contaminants from metal, alloy, superalloy and plastic components.
 Using specialized equipment such as tumblers, vibratory finishers, or abrasive blasting machines, deburring removes burrs and other surface imperfections generated during the manufacturing process.
 This results in a smooth surface with a reduced risk of fine particles contaminating assemblies and handling injuries from sharp edges.